Demystifying integrable QFTs in AdS: No-go theorems for higher-spin charges: Consequences of higher-spin symmetries

 we construct a weight 5 charge which further commutes with translations $ \left[Q^{(6)}_{-5},P\right]=0$, as follows from a Jacobi identity.
 We can now repeat the procedure used for $Q^{(4)}_w$ and generate a tower of charges by commuting with $K$, for example

 The Jacobi identity fixes further commutation relations, for instance

 This new set of charges $Q^{(6)}_w$ suggests the existence of a local spin-6 current in the bulk.
-In fact, it turns out that continuing this procedure generates $2J-1$ charges for each even spin $J$.
-This is the even-spin subalgebra of the one-parameter family of higher-spin algebras $hs\left[\lambda\right]$ \cite{MR940679,Vasiliev:1989re,Bordemann:1989zi,Bergshoeff:1989ns,Prokushkin:1998bq}, which can be seen as the algebra of linear symmetries of a free complex boson with mass $m(\lambda)=(\lambda^2-1)/4$ \cite{Alkalaev:2019xuv}.
-While it is not guaranteed in general,\footnote{This is related to the fact that the higher-spin algebra $hs\left[\lambda\right]$ at certain non-generic values of $\lambda$ admits ideals that can be quotiented out, sometimes leading to finite dimensional algebras \cite{Gaberdiel:2011wb}.} at least for free fields in AdS$_2$ with generic mass, all of the charges even spins $J\geq 4$ are non-zero.
+In fact, at least in the case of the free boson, it turns out that continuing this procedure generates $2J-1$ charges for each even spin $J$.
+This is the even-spin subalgebra of the one-parameter family of higher-spin algebras $hs\left[\lambda\right]$ \cite{MR940679,Vasiliev:1989re,Bordemann:1989zi,Bergshoeff:1989ns,Prokushkin:1998bq}, which can be seen as the algebra of linear symmetries of a free complex boson with mass $m(\lambda)=(\lambda^2-1)/4$ \cite{Alkalaev:2019xuv} satisfying the commutation relations

+with the explicit structure constants $g_j^{J_1,J_2}(w_1,w_2;\lambda)$ given, for example, in Appendix A of \cite{Gaberdiel:2011wb}.
+While it is not guaranteed in general,\footnote{This is related to the fact that the higher-spin algebra $hs\left[\lambda\right]$ at certain non-generic values of $\lambda$ admits ideals that can be quotiented out, sometimes leading to finite dimensional algebras \cite{Gaberdiel:2011wb}.} at least for free fields in AdS$_2$ with generic mass, all of the charges with even spins $J\geq 4$ are non-zero.
 This will be important below when we consider deforming free fields by interactions.

 The fact that the charges have integer weight will strongly constrain their action on local operators.
 We already saw this in the example of the free boson, where we used naive dimensional analysis to determine the possible operators produced by acting with a higher-spin charge: descendants and integer-spaced primaries.
 In the next section we will extend this argument to a general theory with higher-spin conserved charges, using non-perturbative conformal invariance.
 We will systematically constrain the action on local operators and derive Ward identities for correlation functions.